Bayesian inference on the order of stationary vector autoregressions: Simulation experiments

-Fixing $m=3$, considering $p \in \{1,2,3,4\}$ and using the same ten sets of matrices $\matr{A}_1, \ldots, \matr{A}_p$ as in the previous experiment, we then simulated ten \VAR{m}{p} processes of length $n = 100$ and another ten of length $n = 500$, facilitating comparison across $n \in \{ 100, 500, 1000\}$.
+Fixing $m=3$, considering $p \in \{1,2,3,4\}$ and using the same ten sets of matrices $\matr{A}_1, \ldots, \matr{A}_p$ as in the previous experiment, we then simulated ten stationary \VAR{m}{p} processes of length $n = 100$ and another ten of length $n = 500$, facilitating comparison across $n \in \{ 100, 500, 1000\}$.
 Retaining the same prior specification in the new experiments, we fit the model using HMC via Stan, as discussed above.
-Again, using the truncation criteria with $\beta = 0.99$ led to limits $q_{m}(\beta)$ equal to 0.326, 0.146 and 0.103 for $n = 100$, 500 and 1000, respectively.
-This yielded the posterior mass functions for $p^*$ which are displayed in Figure \ref{fig:post mass changing n}.
-Across all experiments for the different values of $n$, the posterior mode for the effective order $p^*$ recovers the true order $p$ of the process, again, with considerable support.
-This holds for all values of $n$, suggesting robustness through the choice of truncation criteria, even for short time-series.
+Again, using the truncation criterion with $\beta = 0.99$ led to limits $q_{m,n}(\beta)$ equal to 0.326, 0.146 and 0.103 for $n = 100$, 500 and 1000, respectively.
+This yielded the posterior mass functions for $p^*$ which are displayed in Figure \ref{fig:post_mass_changing_n}.
+In all but one experiment for the different values of $n$, the posterior mode for the effective order $p^*$ recovers the true order $p$ of the process, again, with considerable support.
+The similarity in the behaviour of the posterior for all values of $n$ suggests robustness through the choice of truncation criteria, even for short time-series.

+In order to assess sensitivity to our choice of truncation criterion we considered a selection of other choices for the probability $\beta$ in~\eqref{eq:truncation_criterion}.
+The results, presented in full in Section S3.2 of the Supplementary Materials \citep[][]{supplMat}, revealed that the posterior for the effective order $p^*$ of the process was largely insensitive to variation in the value of $\beta$ over a sensible range, with the posterior mode remaining equal to the known order of the process and an increasing degree of concentration about the mode as $\beta$ increased.
+Indeed, posterior mass only started to concentrate above the known order when the value of $\beta$ was purposely chosen to be unreasonably small, leading to overestimation of $p$.
+These observations held across all values of $m$, $n$ and $p$ which provides further empirical evidence of the utility of our principled approach for selecting the truncation criterion.